decaporg/decap-cms/cypress/Readme.md

 yarn mock:server:stop # stops the recording proxy
 ```

-> During the recorded process a clone of `GITHUB_REPO_NAME` will be created under `.temp` and reset between tests.
+> During the recorded process a clone of the relevant repo will be created under `.temp` and reset between tests.

-Recordings are sanitized from any possible sensitive data and [transformed](plugins/github.js#L395) into an easier to process format.
+Recordings are sanitized from any possible sensitive data and [transformed](plugins/common.js#L34) into an easier to process format.

 To avoid recording all the tests over and over again, a recommended process is to: